NASA-AMMOS/aerie/docs/source/activity-plans/scheduling-guide.rst

 Scheduling DSL Documentation
 ============================
-Here you will find the full set of features in the scheduling DSL.
+The full set of features can be found in the :doc:`Scheduling EDSL API Documentation <../scheduling-edsl-api/index>`

 .. warning::